davidluzfontes/cse15l-lab-reports/lab3.md

         split-sample approach tended to underestimate performance,
 ```

-**Anchoring** found using `man grep`
+**Anchoring** - found using `man grep`
 The caret ^ and the dollar sign $ respectively match the empty string at the beginning and end of a line.
-This is useful if you want to line for expressions at the start or at the end of a line.
+This is useful if you want to search for expressions at the start or at the end of a line.

 ```